Mads Reginiussen

-Mads Reginiussen (born 2 January 1988) is a Norwegian footballer who plays as a midfielder for Ranheim.
+Mads Reginiussen (born 2 January 1988) is a former Norwegian footballer who last played as a midfielder for Ranheim.

 He signed a contract with Tromsø in 2009 and made his debut on 24 May 2009 against Lyn, a game they won 1-0.

 He was loaned out to Ranheim in 2011, before he joined the club permanently in 2012.

+In October 2023, Reginiussen announced his retirement at the end of the year.

+Personal life

-He is the brother of Tore Reginiussen and Christian Reginiussen.
+He is the brother of Christian and Tore Reginiussen.